 Making your own beer is rewarding and delicious.
+It can be one of the many perks of a self-sufficient lifestyle.
 Also, the process is simple and becomes easier once you get the hang of it.

 When tomatoes fruit, you know they fruit good more than you can handle.
 Luckily, canned tomatoes are a staple at home, I keep a steady supply of homemade ones.

 If you love raisins, you can make them on your own.
+This food preservation technique will make healthy snacks.
 Dehydrate a variety of fruits and veggies for your own year-round supply.

 Cut the chemicals and opt for natural ingredients in your cleaning supplies.
 You’ll spend a little time to save lots in your budget.

-Amazingly, everyday household stuff makes safe and effective skin care products.
-A homesteader can also be fabulous–safely fabulous on a budget!
+Everyday household stuff makes safe and effective skin care products.
+A homesteader can also be fabulous–safely fabulous–on a budget!

 Chemical beauty and personal care products pose health concerns.
 Whether they’re founded or not, better safe than sorry and use organic products instead.

-Even laundry soaps can also be made at home.
+Even laundry soaps can also be made in a modern homestead.
 Make your own chemical-free detergent in either liquid or powder form.